 their efforts.
 Bayonet marks are still visible on the

-doors of the Holy Ark which the Nazis used as a as a
+doors of the Holy Ark which the Nazis used as a

 warehouse and stable.
 When the